jgildred/fluff/README.md

 Currently there is only a basic smoke test.
 Feel free to add more test cases if you're feeling testy.
 To run the smoke test, in the root dir of the app type "mocha".

+LICENSE:

+The Fluff project, including the source code, documentation and example plugin, is provided under the MIT License.
+Plugins other than the example plugin may be licensed under a different license, check the plugin code for more info.

 TO DO:

-- fluff.js harvest all collections before building
+- optimize fluff.js to harvest all collections before rendering
 - paging of api GET results
 - paged display in admin
 - sort in admin list views
-- search users
+- search users in admin
+- fluff-ui.js support for signup, password reset, email verification and profile editing

 WOULD BE NICE:

-- an easy way to add admin tabs for plugins
+- an easy way to add admin tabs for plugins, or at least a way to edit configs for plugins via admin
 - list of domains to redirect in site config (for cmspages)
 - manage email templates
 - manage error pages
 - page versioning
 - move session timeout to be user specific
+- move apikeys to be tied to users
+- move CORS domains to be tied to users
-- meteor-style auto client updates (maybe)
+- client data updates auto-propogated using fluff.js and web sockets or socket.io